JakubOrsula/ibkr-autobalancer/README.md

 ## Q&A

-1. **But why shouldn't I use more advanced strategy tool like ninja?**
+1. **But why shouldn't I use more advanced strategy tool like [pltl](https://www.pairtradinglab.com/ptltrader)?**

     Well if you are looking for complex strategies that run fast you probably should.
+The pltl has a major disadvantage that it only supports USD as a base currency.
     The major advantage of running this are that it's small, free, low on dependencies and unconstrained  in power.

 2. **Will this be maintained?**